HTTP Challenge

 Normal Issuing 12s cert-manager-certificates-issuing The certificate has been successfully issued

-After changing the protocol, traefik should restart and use the newly deployed Let's Encrypt certificate.
+After changing the protocol, traefik should restart and use the new certificate.